ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 **Motivation**.
 At this point all vocabulary work is done.
 Phase 3 is a pure assembly step: combine the precomputed template structure from phase 1 with the resolved variable values from phase 2.
+This corresponds to the *Triple instantiation / ConstructTripleInstantiator* box, which sits below `ConstructBatchEvaluator` in the diagram and receives its `BatchEvaluationResult`.

 `instantiateBatch` iterates over every `(row, template triple)` pair.
 For each term position, according to the term variant: